Montenegrin Second League: Champions

 From season 2006–07, 12 different clubs won the title in Montenegrin Second League.
-Jedinstvo, FK Bokelj and FK Dečić are the clubs which had won the title twice.
+FK Bokelj won the title three times, while Jedinstvo, FK Dečić and Mladost DG did it twice.

 Top scorers

 During the history, the biggest number of goals during the single season scored FK Podgorica's attacker Elie Matuoke (23), during the season 2017–18.
 Until now, he is the only foreign player to become a topscorer in any of two highest Montenegrin football leagues.

-All time tables
+All time table

 Overall

 Montenegrin Second League is existing as a competition under the national football association of Montenegro from the season 2006–07.
-Overall, 31 different clubs participated in the Montenegrin Second League.
-FK Ibar and FK Jezero are the teams which played the biggest number of seasons in Second League.
+Overall, 35 different clubs participated in the Montenegrin Second League.
+FK Ibar played the biggest number of seasons in Second League.

-Below is the list of all matches and seasons by every single slub in Montenegrin Second League from 2006 until now.
+Below is the list of all matches and seasons by every single club in Montenegrin Second League from 2006 until now.
 For the previous period and Montenegrin clubs which participated in the Yugoslav Second League, see Montenegrin clubs in Yugoslav football competitions (1946–2006).